Jacqueline Roque: Early life

 Jacqueline Marie Madeleine Roque was born in 1926, 24 February at 22:00 in Paris, France, to Madeleine Antoinette Longuet and Marie Pierre Georges Roque.
 She was only two when her father abandoned her mother and her five-year-old brother, André Pierre Georges Roque (born November 1924).
 Her mother raised her in cramped concierge's quarters near the Champs Elysées, while also working long hours as a seamstress.
-But soon her mother re-married and the family was happy again.
+But soon her mother remarried and the family was happy again.
 Her new father offered art-lover Jacqueline violin and classical dance lessons.
 Jacqueline was 18 when her mother Madeleine died of a stroke in 1944.
-On January 4, 1948 she gave birth to her daughter, Catherine Madeleine Blanche Hutin (now married: Hutin-Blay) and Jacqueline married André Hutin, an engineer.
+On 4 January 1948 she gave birth to her daughter, Catherine Madeleine Blanche Hutin (now married: Hutin-Blay) and Jacqueline married André Hutin, an engineer.
 The young family moved to Upper Volta (now Burkina Faso) in West Africa where Hutin worked as an engineer.
 Jacqueline left André and returned to France with Cathy in 1952 and divorced Hutin in November 1954.
 She settled down on the French Riviera and took a job at Madoura Pottery in Vallauris.
 She lived in Le Ziquet in Golfe-Juan, Vallauris.